Drivable 3D Gaussian Avatars: Conclusion

 \subsection{Ablation Studies}

-In this section, the influence of different pipeline components (deformation and appearance representations, number of Gaussians) and losses ($\mathcal{L}_{Garment}, \mathcal{L}_{Neo}$) are analyzed.

-\paragraph{Cage based deformation} To evaluate the relevance of deforming Gaussians with cages, we performed an experiment where Gaussian positions were transformed with LBS directly.
-When initializing the Gaussian positions, instead of assigning them to a tetrahedral mesh proxy, we use LBS to transform their 3D mean according to the closest point in $\hat{\mathbf{M}}$.
-The network $\Pi_{\text{MLP}}$ predict updates to the rotation, scale and Gaussian mean $\Delta \mathbf{q}_i, \Delta \mathbf{s}_i, \Delta \mathbf{\mu}_i$, while network $\Psi_{\text{MLP}}$ is disabled.
-The results presented in the third column of Fig.~\ref{fig:color_error_ablation} show significant artifacts, especially for the highly dynamic parts of the avatar.
-One of the reasons is the lack of stretching, which is implicitly provided by the deformation gradient from the cage.
+\paragraph{Importance of cage deformations} We replaced tetrahedrons with triangles to emphasize the crucial role of cage deformation gradients in transforming Gaussians.
+We modified Eq \ref{formula: barys} such that 3D means are obtained through the barycentric coordinates of triangles $\mathbf{b} \in \mathbb{R}^{3}$ instead of tetrahedrons $\mathbf{b} \in \mathbb{R}^{4}$.
+The rest of the pipeline remains unchanged, with MLPs computing the same corrective terms as our cage-based model.
+Since triangles do not provide volume, we disabled the application of the cage deformation gradient $\mathbf{J}$, but the Gaussians are still modeled by the predicted residuals w.r.t. the canonical space.
+Figure \ref{fig:cage-tris} shows that the triangle-based approach does not stretch the primitives correctly, creating holes and artifacts which demonstrates the importance of using cages for deformation.

-\paragraph{Garment loss} The garment loss $\mathcal{L}_{Garment}$ serves two primary purposes: it improves garment separation and reduces erroneously translucid regions.
-Figure \ref{fig:garment_ablation} depicts the effect of the loss on a t-shirt.
-It can be seen that quality degrades without it, especially on the edges.
-Although image metrics PSNR and SSIM are best without $\mathcal{L}_{Garment}$, we can observe qualitatively that regions between garments' boundary are blurry and have erroneous opacity.
+\paragraph{Garment loss} The garment loss $\mathcal{L}_{Garment}$ (Fig. \ref{fig:color_error_ablation}) serves two primary purposes: it improves garment separation and reduces erroneously translucid regions.
+We can observe qualitatively that regions between garments' boundaries without the regularizer are blurry and have erroneous opacity, see supp. mat.

-\paragraph{Spherical harmonics appearance} 3DGS uses spherical harmonics (SH) to model the color of each Gaussian in the scene.
-The fourth column of Fig.~\ref{fig:color_error_ablation} shows results where $\Gamma_{\text{MLP}}$ is replaced by the SH layer in 3DGS.
-As can be seen, it struggles to capture phenomena like self-shadows and wrinkles, which are pose-dependent.

-\paragraph{Tetrahedral regularization} We introduced $\mathcal{L}_{Neo}$ (Equation \ref{formula: neo}) to avoid geometry artifacts that could potentially misplace the Gaussians.
-It prevents tetrahedra from losing too much volume, flipping, or diverging in size from the canonical shape.
-Optimization of layered garments will naturally struggle for regions that are either permanently or temporarily covered, resulting in geometric artifacts, which can be alleviated by $\mathcal{L}_{Neo}$ regularization (Fig.~\ref{fig:neo_ablation}).

 \paragraph{Single layer avatar} \model supports a single-layer training for the garment and body, which struggles to model proper garment sliding.
 The results are presented in the last column of Fig.~\ref{fig:color_error_ablation}.
-It can be observed that the edges between the T-shirt and jeans are oversmoothed.
+It can be observed that the edges between the T-shirt and jeans are over-smoothed.